-Private investment funds organised in the U.S. most commonly take the form of a limited partnership organised in Delaware.
+Alternative Investment Funds organised in the U.S. most commonly take the form of a limited partnership organised in Delaware.
 The Delaware limited partnership allows great flexibility in the terms governing the relationship between the sponsor, as general partner, and the investors, as limited partners.
 Delaware has a relatively well-developed body of law governing partnerships and experienced courts, and the resulting legal certainty together with the fact that practitioners in major legal centres in the U.S. are likely to be familiar with Delaware partnership law contribute to the general tendency to use Delaware partnerships.
-The limited partnership form's prevalence among private investment funds is attributable to the limited liability status it affords investors as limited partners, flow-through treatment for U.S. federal and state income tax purposes and the operational efficiencies of capital (as opposed to share) accounting.
-A Delaware limited liability company offers generally equivalent advantages, but it is currently less common as a vehicle for use with private investment funds.
-It has not overcome the tendency to stay with what is familiar.
-In addition, the limited liability company may attract franchise taxes in certain states of the United States and is not treated as transparent in certain non-U.S. jurisdictions for foreign tax and treaty purposes.
-Delaware statutory trusts offer advantages similar to those of a limited partnership but also are not commonly used for private investment funds.
+The limited partnership form's prevalence among Alternative Investment Funds is attributable to the limited liability status it affords investors as limited partners, the flow-through treatment it receives for U.S. federal and state income tax purposes, and the operational efficiencies of capital (as opposed to share) accounting.
+In general, a Delaware limited liability company offers equivalent advantages, but it remains a less commonly used vehicle for Alternative Investment Funds due to the widespread familiarity with limited partnerships.
+In addition, limited liability companies may attract franchise taxes in certain jurisdictions within the United States and are not treated as transparent in certain non-U.S. jurisdictions for foreign tax and treaty purposes.
+Delaware statutory trusts offer advantages similar to those of a limited partnership but also are not commonly used for Alternative Investment Funds.

-Private investment funds are often structured as a complex of several pooled investment vehicles rather than one vehicle in order to accommodate the tax preferences of different types of investors (and occasionally regulatory requirements and investors' internal policies).
+Alternative Investment Funds are often structured as a complex of several pooled investment vehicles rather than one vehicle in order to accommodate the tax preferences of different types of investors (and occasionally regulatory requirements and investors' internal policies).
 A common approach is to establish "parallel" or "mirror" funds that invest in a side-by-side manner.
-This allows the form and jurisdiction of the organisation to be varied according to investor type, the most common variation being to house non-US investors within an entity located offshore in a tax-neutral jurisdiction such as the Cayman Islands.
+This allows the form and the jurisdiction of the organisation to be varied according to investor type, the most common variation being to house non-US investors within an entity located offshore in a tax-neutral jurisdiction such as the Cayman Islands.
 It also permits each parallel fund to structure its holding of particular portfolio investments or categories of investments in whatever manner is optimal for the investors in that parallel fund.
-For example, a parallel fund through which U.S. tax-exempt investors or foreign investors invest may hold certain investments through corporations, REITS or other vehicles that are non-transparent for tax in order to "block" income that might otherwise subject them directly to income tax or reporting requirements in the U.S. while choosing not to "block" for other investments
+For example, a parallel fund through which U.S. tax-exempt investors or foreign investors invest may hold certain investments through corporations, real estate investment trusts ("REITs") or other vehicles that are non-transparent for tax in order to "block" income that might otherwise subject them directly to income tax or reporting requirements in the U.S. while choosing not to "block" for other investments.